KhiopsML/khiops-python/doc/README.md

 # Working dir = pykhiops/doc

 # You'll need the python packages in the requirements.txt file in this directory
+# Warning: If you create a virtualenv, do not place it within the pykhiops/doc directory.
+#          The installed packages contain reST files and Sphinx will process them!
 # pip install -U -r requirements.txt

 # You'll also need a system-wide installation of pandoc (https://pandoc.org)